hnfdm/aztec-sh/aztec-lighthouse.md

-### 📘 Guide: Auto Setup Beacon Sepolia RPC for Sequencer
+### 📘 Guide - Auto Setup Beacon Sepolia RPC for Sequencer with Auto Prune

 This guide walks you through setting up a Beacon Sepolia RPC (Geth + Lighthouse) using an automated script.
-Ideal for running a sequencer backend that requires both RPC and Beacon API access.
+Ideal for running a sequencer backend that requires both RPC and Beacon API access but with limited storage.

 ---

 ### ⚙️ System Requirements

-- **Disk:** 1TB+ SSD
+- **Disk:** 500GB+ SSD
 - **RAM:** 16GB+
 - **OS:** Ubuntu 20.04+ (or compatible Linux distro)
 - **Tools:** Docker, Docker Compose, `curl`, `openssl`